subquery/subql/docs/create/mapping.md

 ### Usage

 Now in the mapping function, we can show how the metadata and types actually decorate the API.
+The RPC endpoint will support the modules and methods we declared above.

 ```typescript
 export async function kittyApiHandler(): Promise<void> {